Monarda didyma: Taxonomy

 The genus name comes from Nicolas Monardes, the first European to describe the American flora, in 1569.

 Distribution and habitat

-The species is native to eastern North America from Maine west to Ontario and Michigan, and south to northern Georgia, and introduced in other states farther west.
+The species is native to eastern North America from Maine west to Ontario and Michigan, and south to northern Georgia.
+It is naturalized further west in the United States and in parts of Eurasia.

 Ecology

 This plants attracts hummingbirds and is a larval host to the hermit sphinx, raspberry pyrausta, and orange mint moth.

 Uses

-Crimson beebalm is extensively grown as an ornamental plant, both within and outside its native range; it is naturalized further west in the United States and also in parts of Europe and Asia.
+Crimson beebalm is extensively grown as an ornamental plant, both within and outside its native range.
 It grows best in full sun, but tolerates light shade and thrives in any moist, but well-drained soil.
 Several cultivars have been selected for different flower color, ranging from white through pink to dark red and purple.

 Beebalm has a long history of use as a medicinal plant by many Native Americans, including the Blackfoot.
 The Blackfoot people recognized this plant's strong antiseptic action, and used poultices of the plant for skin infections and minor wounds.
 An herbal tea made from the plant was also used to treat mouth and throat infections caused by dental caries and gingivitis.
 Beebalm is a natural source of the antiseptic thymol, the primary active ingredient in modern commercial mouthwash formulas.
 The Ho-Chunk used an herbal tea made from beebalm as a general stimulant.
 It was also used as a carminative herb by Native Americans to treat excessive flatulence.
 The Native Americans of Oswego, New York, made the leaves into a tea, giving the plant one of its common names.